Support in New Hampshire (2026)

 Parenting Time Adjustments

 New Hampshire’s guidelines include adjustments for shared parenting time.
-When a child spends a significant amount of time with the non-custodial parent, the support obligation may be adjusted to reflect the increased costs that parent incurs.
-The specific threshold and formula for the adjustment are set forth in the guidelines and account for the duplication of fixed costs when a child maintains two homes.
+When a child spends a significant amount of time with the non-custodial parent, the support obligation may be adjusted to reflect the increased costs that parent incurs during their time with the child.
+The adjustment accounts for the duplication of fixed costs (housing, utilities) when a child maintains two homes and the shift of variable costs (food, transportation) from one parent to the other.

 Deviation from Guidelines